 Swimming speed is dependent on a few things.
 The physical fitness of the swimmer is a major factor of course, but swimming speed can also vary greatly depending on the type of swimming stroke used.
 If you’re looking to beat your personal best (PB), the front crawl is the fastest swimming style to choose.
 You may not be able to get up to Phelps-standard but putting in hard work and training means a good swimmer can hit speeds of 4 miles per hour doing the forward stroke.

 Water conditions also affect swimming speed.
 The temperature of the swimming pool can affect your breathing and therefore your speed, so if your pool is used for activities other than competitive swimming and you really want to be hitting those higher speeds, it may be worth seeking out a more specialised pool to swim in so the conditions are just right.

-Top Tip for increasing your swimming speed
+How to swim faster - Top Tips for increasing your swimming speed